We’re developing the next generation of individual support and professionals with the right set of skills for the 21st Century.

 In Class Learning

-This form of learning allows you the benefits of working with a Trainer/Assessor face to face.
+This form of learning allows you the benefits of working with a Trainer/Assessor face to face on our campus (31 Franklin Street, Adelaide).
 Learning materials are provided to you to work through in class, and complete remaining questions in personal study.
 Not all units available as in class option*

 Learning materials are provided to you to work through at home.
 As Units of Competency are successfully completed we will send you the next units for the course.
 Whilst most of the course can be completed this way you will still be required to attend specific Practical Sessions/workshops and your Work Placement.